6 Easy Ways to Use Less Plastic

 1. Use less plastic with a bamboo toothbrush

 An easy way to use less plastic, biodegradable toothbrushes are increasingly easy to come by in supermarkets and health stores.
-Liz’s eldest daughter — Lily — favours Pearly White Club’s bamboo toothbrushes.
+Liz’s eldest daughter — Lily — favours bamboo toothbrushes.
 Their handles are made from bamboo and their bristles from Nylon 6, a type of plastic which breaks down faster than lower-grade nylon.
 At the end of the toothbrush’s life, the bristles can be plucked out and thrown away, while the bamboo handle can be placed in your compost bin.
-As a bonus, for every subscription bought, Pearly White Club donate a toothbrush to a homeless charity.

 2. Ditch plastic packed wet wipes

 Not as effective or enjoyable as a cleanser and cloth, we would never recommend the use of wet wipes to clean skin at the end a long day.
 If you’re going shower-free at a festival or on a day out with kids, however, they can be a practical solution to stinky pits and sticky fingers.
 Sadly, wipes contribute to plastic pollution as they contain polyester.
 This means they don’t decompose like tissue — a huge problem if they are flushed down the loo as, when mixed with discarded cooking oil, they form giant ‘fatbergs’, causing 93% of all sewage blockages.
 When plastic packed wet wipes do eventually break down, the plastic remnants are often consumed by marine life.
-If you can’t bear to be without them but would like to use less plastic, we recommend Beauty Kitchen’s Wish-a-Wash wet wipes.
+If you can’t bear to be without them but would like to use less plastic, we recommend The Cheeky Panda’s Biodegradable Bamboo Baby Wipes.
 They’re kind to skin, fragrance-free and fully compostable.
-Beauty Kitchen also uses pre-cycled, recycled, or recyclable packaging for all their products which we can add to the household recycling when we’re done.

 3. Skip single-use plastic water bottles